Missed the first part of this mini-blog series? Read it here.

 Now we will demonstrate the same process in SAP Web IDE for SAP HANA.

 Due to the new architecture of SAP HANA 2.0, building a calculation view in SAP Web IDE for SAP HANA is a little different than in SAP HANA Studio.
 Users will have to be assigned to a space (system) and will need to create their own workspace inside that space in which they can create a project.
-Design-time artefacts such as calculation views are created in HANA Database Modules (HDB) and are stored on a Git repository server.
+Design-time artifacts such as calculation views are created in HANA Database Modules (HDB) and are stored on a Git repository server.
 Instead of activating your design-time files like on SAP HANA Studio, you build the HDB module inside your project and deploy the mtar file.
-A HANA Deployment Infrastructure (HDI) container will be created which contains your run-time artefacts.
+A HANA Deployment Infrastructure (HDI) container will be created which contains your run-time artifacts.
 These containers are fully isolated from one another.
 More information on HDI containers can be found here.

 In the example below, we will create a calculation view in a local container on a FSDM development space.
 However, because the data model for FSDM is stored in another container, we will need to establish a connection between this container and our local container.
 If the tables you require are in the same HDI container, you can ignore this step.